FUNDING FOR WATFORD GENERAL HOSPITAL

-Watford's MP has reiterated his support of redeveloping Watford General Hospital.
+I have reconfirmed my support of redeveloping Watford General Hospital.

 An independent report concluded redeveloping the existing hospital is a more realistic option for West Hertfordshire Hospitals NHS Trust than building a new hospital on a new site.

-Dean Russell has said "that the existing site at Watford General is just over 73,000 square metres so has huge potential with sufficient space for new buildings.
+The existing site at Watford General is just over 73,000 square metres so has huge potential with sufficient space for new buildings.
 It also has a new access road and essential utilities.

 The planned multi-storey car park will free up significant space on the site currently used as parking.
 With the funding that is on offer, up to 90% of the buildings would be new and there would be a massive increase in single rooms.